Frivolous litigation: Sirgiorgio Sanford Clardy

-In January 2014, Sirgiorgio Sanford Clardy, who is serving a 100-year prison sentence for a beating of a prostitute and her customer, filed "a $100 million lawsuit against Nike", in which he claimed that Nike was partially responsible for the assault he committed.
+In January 2014, Sirgiorgio Sanford Clardy, who is serving a 100-year prison sentence for a beating of a prostitute and her customer, filed a $100 million lawsuit against Nike, in which he claimed that Nike was partially responsible for the assault he committed.
 Clardy said that Nike should have placed a label in his Jordan shoes warning consumers that they could be used as a dangerous weapon.
 He was wearing a pair when he repeatedly stomped the face of a client who was trying to leave a Portland hotel without paying Clardy's prostitute in June 2012.
-According to The Oregonian, this lawsuit gained "considerable attention across the nation and the world".
+This lawsuit gained "considerable attention across the nation and the world".

 Romine v.
 Stanton

-In March 2016, James Romine, one-half of the independent developer Digital Homicide Studios, sued video game critic Jim Sterling (James Stanton) for criticizing the games published under his studios' name, seeking $10 million in damages for "assault, libel, and slander" to Romine's business.
-He claimed that Stanton's coverage of his studio's game The Slaughtering Grounds as "Worst Game of 2014 Contender" was not protected under fair use law because he did not believe it was "fair" criticism.
+In March 2016, James Romine, one-half of the independent video games developer Digital Homicide Studios, sued video game critic James Stephanie Sterling for criticizing the games published under his studios' name, seeking $10 million in damages for "assault, libel, and slander" to Romine's business.
+He claimed that Sterling's coverage of his studio's game The Slaughtering Grounds as "Worst Game of 2014 Contender" was not protected under fair use law because he did not believe it was "fair" criticism.
 An additional lawsuit for $18 million was filed against 100 users on the Steam gaming platform for criticizing their games and business practices, which he had interpreted as "harassment".
 The judge issued a subpoena against Valve to disclose the identities of those 100 users.
 This resulted in Valve removing all published games from Digital Homicide Studios.
 In addition, Romine filed the lawsuit as an individual and not as a corporation, so such criticism was protected under the right to freedom of speech.
 The case was dismissed with prejudice in February 2017.
 This case is also an example of abuse of DMCA takedown requests on YouTube.

 Erik Estavillo vs Twitch, Inc

 In June 2020, Erik Estavillo filed a lawsuit against Twitch, claiming that the streaming platform was responsible for his sex addiction, with damages of $25 million, which was to be split between him, Twitch Prime subscribers, and COVID-19 charities.
 He claimed that Twitch's "twisted programming and net code" made it "nearly impossible to use Twitch without being exposed to sexual content".
-Other claims included him "chaffing his penis every day with [a fleshlight]" and causing a fire by ejaculating on his computer monitor.
+Other claims included him "chafing his penis every day with [a fleshlight]" and causing a fire by ejaculating on his computer monitor.
 The filing contained pictures of the female Twitch streamers (such as Amouranth and Pokimane), who he wanted banned from the platform.
 Estavillo had previously sued Blizzard, Microsoft, Sony, and Nintendo.
 All of these lawsuits were dismissed with prejudice.
-This case was dismissed as frivolous in January of 2021.
+This case was dismissed as frivolous in January 2021.